Yaacoub/Amazing-AI-Tools/README.md

 - [Prepal](https://paperpal.com) — boosts your chances of success with real-time, subject-specific language suggestions.
 - [QuillBot](https://quillbot.com) — rephrases any text in a variety of ways.
 - [Wordtune](https://www.wordtune.com) — helps you put your own thoughts into written words.
-- [Writesonic](https://writesonic.com) — creates SEO-optimized and plagiarism-free content for your blogs, ads, emails, and website 10X faster.
+- [Writesonic](https://writesonic.com) — creates SEO-optimized and plagiarism-free content for your blogs, ads, emails, and website.